 Pick Spec Kit alone if: your team uses many different AI tools (not just VS Code), you want the largest community and extension library, and you prefer a lightweight spec-first methodology you can adopt incrementally.
 GitHub's backing means rapid iteration and strong long-term support.

-Pick Plan Forge alone if: you want guardrails that auto-enforce during coding, you need 19 specialized reviewer agents, and you care about enterprise patterns — scope-contract locking, lifecycle hooks, deployment templates, and multi-model consensus (Quorum Mode).
+Pick Plan Forge alone if: you want guardrails that auto-enforce during coding, runtime watch after ship via LiveGuard, and a shared memory that learns across runs.
+You get 14 reviewer personas, scope-contract locking, lifecycle hooks, deployment templates, multi-model consensus (Quorum Mode), and a four-station shop covering the whole SDLC.

-Use both if: you want the full pipeline.
+Use both if: you want the full lifecycle.
 Spec Kit's requirement elicitation and specification quality is best-in-class.
-Plan Forge's runtime enforcement and independent review is best-in-class.
-Together, you get specs that are both well-defined and impossible to drift from.
+Plan Forge's Smelt → Forge → Guard → Learn shop turns those specs into shipped code, watches the running system against them, and feeds every finding back into memory.
+Together, you get specs that are well-defined, impossible to drift from during the build, and continuously measured against the running system after ship.

 Honest Take